hsucherng/homebrew/README.md

 This is still a rather new, immature workflow, so there are a couple of hiccups while working with it.
 We'll need to workaround it until an optimal solution is found.

-**After running `node serve`, copying images to the *src* folder does not trigger a rebuild.**
+**After running `node build`, copying images to the *src* folder does not trigger a rebuild.**

-Current workaround is to re-run the `node serve` command again.
-On Windows, you can press *CTRL + C* to shutdown the currently running localhost, so that you can re-run the `node serve` command again.
+Current workaround is to re-run the `node build` command.
+On Windows, you can press *CTRL + C* to shutdown the currently running localhost, so that you can re-run the `node build` command.

-**SASS errors don't seem to be properly logged while running `node serve`.**
+**SASS errors don't seem to be properly logged when making changes while localhost is up.**

-Current workaround is to run `node build` so that a more detailed error log is shown in the CLI, then fix the issue from there.

-**Template partials are not automatically updated while running `node serve`.**

-Current work around is to re-run the `node serve` command again.
-On Windows, you can press *CTRL + C* to shutdown the currently running localhost, so that you can re-run the `node serve` command again.
+Current workaround is to re-run the `node build` so that a more detailed error log is shown in the CLI, then fix the issue from there.
+On Windows, you can press *CTRL + C* to shutdown the currently running localhost, so that you can re-run the `node build` command.

-**Template partials need to be manually registered inside `build.js`.**

-Not sure how to automate it yet.
-Might need a plugin like metalsmith-partial, although I'm not sure how that works yet.

 ## Debugging

-Majority of the console log is enabled through the `DEBUG` environment variable, based on space or comma-delimited names.
+Some of the console log is enabled through the `DEBUG` environment variable, based on space or comma-delimited names.

 On Windows, this can be done using the `set` command.